ASP.NET Core APIs: Getting Swashbuckle to work with Auth0

 You may want your Swagger UI (and even the Swagger doc itself) available in non-production

 environments.
-If this is the case just make sure to wrap your UseSwagger
+If this is the case just make sure to wrap your UseSwagger method calls with

 an environment check.